 Sprinkle the top of the batter with remaining nuts and coconut, and press gently so that they adhere to the surface.

-Transfer the pan to the top right corner of your Suvie and set to cook at 175°F for 3 hours.
+Transfer the pan to the top right corner of your Suvie, enter the Slow Cook settings, and cook.

 Once the cake is done cooking, remove the pan from your Suvie.
 Remove the cake by lifting the parchment from the pan.